EVPN-VXLAN Configuration

 Note: Consider using a Name that identifies the host and where it is connected.

-Step 5 On the Ports page, select a VSX-pair of switches from the LAG Switch Member dropdown.
+Step 5 On the Ports page, select a VSX-pair or a VSF stack of switches from the LAG Switch Member dropdown.

 Step 6 Click the Switch View mode icon to identify ports more easily.